-A list of first aiders is displayed on the in / out board in each centre by the front door.
+A list of first aiders is displayed by the front door of the Centre.
 A list of trained first aid staff, together with details as to their training and renewal of that training is available on request.
 First aid information will be included in the induction programme for staff and students.